isaacs/st/README.md

     },

     index: { // irrelevant if not using index:true
-      max: 1024 * 8, // how many bytes of autoindex html to cache
+      maxSize: 1024 * 8, // how many bytes of autoindex html to cache
       maxAge: 1000 * 60 * 10, // how long to store it for
     },

     readdir: { // irrelevant if not using index:true
-      max: 1000, // how many dir entries to cache
+      maxSize: 1000, // how many dir entries to cache
       maxAge: 1000 * 60 * 10, // how long to cache them for
     }
   },